 - When a head-on collision occurs between a truck and another vehicle, there are likely to be fatalities or victims with long-term disabilities.

-Causes of Large Truck Accidents
+What Are the Causes of Large Truck Accidents?

 There are many different factors involved in truck accidents.
 A truck accident could be caused by severe weather, poor road conditions, road construction, overloaded or improperly loaded cargo, mechanical malfunction, poor truck maintenance or blind spots.
 Truck accidents can also be caused by any of the following as they relate to the truck driver: